-In the left-hand navigation pane, click About ScienceLogic to view version information for the various the new user interface features.
-You can also click on any of the components in the Open Source Components pane to view licensing information about those open-source components, along with links to relevant websites where relevant.

-To search for a specific component, type the name of that component in the Search field at the top of the page.
+In the left-hand navigation pane, click any of the components in the Open Source Components pane to view licensing information about those components, along with links to relevant websites where relevant.
+To search for a specific open-source component, type the name of that component in the Search field at the top of the page.
 The list of components is filtered by your search terms.